 - Slowly pour in the water to get the desired consistency.
 Don’t just put the whole cup in.

 - Mix all dry ingredients well before adding water.

 - When cooling the dough, spread it out to get it to cool down quicker.

 - Oil – The oil in playdough helps lubricate the flour.
 I have used both sunflower and olive oil.
 I’ve read that you can also use coconut oil or baby oil.
 I should think that any oil will do.

 - It’s too crumbly.
 Add more water.
 Do this drop by drop until you get the consistency you want.

 - It’s sticky.
 It’s most likely because it needs a lot more kneading.
 If that doesn’t work, add more flour.
-Again, add it little by little and don’t just dump a cup full in the mixture.
+Again, add it little by little and don’t just dump a cup full of the mixture.

 - Tartar substitute: I have used baking powder with some success.
 Lemon juice apparently works as well, but I haven’t tried it